Bar Harbor & Acadia National Park

 Shopping & Dining

 Downtown Bar Harbor has a variety of unique shops & restaurants offering Maine Made gifts and of course all the lobster you can eat!
 “Spruce & Gussy” is a locally owned gift shop focusing on small craft companies and local artists.
 Stop in and discover why its a favorite among locals!
-With lots of restaurants to choose from, here are a few local favorites: Mache Bistro, Cafe This Way, Mama Dimatteo’s, A Slice of Eden, Bar Harbor Lobster Company, Peekytoe Provisions & Rosalie's.
+With lots of restaurants to choose from, here are a few local favorites: Ciao, Cafe This Way, Blaze, Mama Dimatteo’s, A Slice of Eden, Bar Harbor Lobster Company, Lompoc Cafe, Mount Dessert Bakery, Peekytoe Provisions & Rosalie's.